Ayrat Farrakhov

-Ayrat Zakievich Farrakhov (Айрат Закиевич Фаррахов; born 17 February 1968, Agryz, Tatar Autonomous Soviet Socialist Republic) is a Russian politician and a deputy of the State Duma.
+Ayrat Zakievich Farrakhov (Айрат Закиевич Фаррахов; born 17 February 1968, Agryz, Tatar Autonomous Soviet Socialist Republic) is a Russian politician and a deputy of the State Duma (2016-2026).

 In 2015 he was awarded a Doctor of Sciences in Medicine.
 From 1993 to 1995, he was the ward surgeon at the Kazan State Medical University department of surgery.
 From 1995 to 2006, he worked at the Republican Clinical Hospital of the Ministry of Health of the Republic of Tatarstan.
-In 2006 he was appointed the head of the Health Department of the executive committee of the сity of Kazan.
+In 2006 he was appointed the head of the Health Department of the executive committee of the city of Kazan.
 From October 2007 to September 2013, he was the Minister of Health of the Republic of Tatarstan.
 He left the post to become the Deputy Minister of Health of the Russian Federation.
 In 2014 he was appointed the Deputy Minister of Finance.

 On 18 September 2016 he was elected deputy of the 7th State Duma on the party list of United Russia.
 He was re-elected in the September 2021 Russian legislative election and has served as a deputy of the 8th State Duma since.